 4. ….not (as well) through whiteboards or slides of features and benefits, no matter how cool the info graphics.

 Examples of Storytelling:

-I put together for you these classic stories that trigger in the listener: 1.
+Here are some classic stories that trigger in the listener: 1.
 Riveted Attention Span; 2.
-Deep Empathy; 3.
+Deep Empathy and Trust; 3.
 Human Longing for More.

 STORY #1 CHANEL: Chanel tells its brand story through Coco Chanel’s human story.
 It isn’t a big leap to imagine how this became the emotional core for every Chanel customer-brand experience.

 What makes Stories so behaviorally irresistible and intriguing to us humans?

 Neuroscience shows that our brains are story-hardwired.
 We literally NEED stories

 for us to feel joy, to be social, to gain an advantage, even to survive.